MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

     - [Real Python](https://realpython.com/) blog - I really enjoy this site, which has a few authors writing Python tutorials.
 Subscribe to their mailing list for regularly updates on a few posts.
     - [Do you speak Python?](https://towardsdatascience.com/do-you-speak-python-5dcfa9bb1fbe) post - examples of using Python basics including classes, lambdas, conditional statements and loops.
     - [Learn to be a developer](https://michaelcurrin.github.io/coding-blog/2020/01/27/learn-to-be-developer.html) post - one of my own blog posts which focuses on Python.
 Not just what to learn about it, but how.
 And how to find a motivation.

+If you want to setup a Python environment for Data Science work, see my [Python for Data Science](data_science.md) guide.

 ### Design patterns